Alexander Fung

 - Which learning rules and memory architectures might support efficient storage and accurate retrieval of information over the timecourses of learning?

-Before coming to EvLab, I was an undergrad at UC Berkeley studying EECS and Molecular & Cellular Biology.
+Before coming to MIT, I was an undergrad at UC Berkeley studying EECS and Molecular & Cellular Biology.
 I first fell in love with research while working on the protein folding problem with Yun S. Song [bioRxiv] [PSB2022].
-With Kristofer Bouchard, I learned to properly analyze neural data.
-In my current position with Ev, I’m learning to integrate my computational skills with careful experimental design [bioRxiv] [CCN2024] [CCN2024].
+In my current position with Ev, I’m learning to integrate my computational skills with careful experimental design [Neuropsychologia] [CCN2024] [CCN2024].
 My research journey thus far has only been possible because of the wonderful mentorship I’ve received.